Dogs are social animals and can be very vocal, which can be frustrating if you are a dog owner who wants to get some peace.

 That’s right – by rewarding the dog for good behavior, you can help it to learn what you expect from it.

-It’s important to be consistent with your rewards so that the dogs know that they are being rewarded for the behavior that you want to see.
+It’s important to be consistent with your rewards so the dogs know that they are being rewarded for the behavior that you want to see.

 Make sure that the rewards are something that the buddy values – otherwise it won’t be motivated to behave in the way that you want it to.